melzarjanchico/melzarjanchico.github.io/README.md

 ## Responsive Portfolio Website ✨

-Melzar Jan Chico's Personal Portfolio Website in GitHub Pages 🤯

-- Design by Bedimcode-Alexa design 🙌
+Melzar Jan Chico's Personal Portfolio Website in GitHub Pages 🤯 The design and structure was inspired by Bedimcode-Alexa design 🙌